kri-eng/CS418-Project/README.md

 **6. CS_418_Final_Project_Report.ipynb:**
 The file contains the necessary source code that was utilized in the final project report according to the requirements of the project.
 It is a file shared between two partners.

+**7. CS_418_Final_Project_Data_Cleaning_Scripts.ipynb:**
+The file contains all the necessary data cleaning that was done in order to get the required dataset on which ML Tasks can be carried out.